stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 export PATH=$PATH:~/bin
 ```

-Step5: Configure gcloud default values for zone and project:
+Step 5: Configure gcloud default values for zone and project:

 ```
 # Set your GCP project ID and the zone where you want to create